 The table below shows investment property mortgage terms.
 We recommend that you contact multiple lenders to confirm their qualification guidelines for financing multiple properties.View All Lenders

 If you are not eligible for a conventional mortgage because you already own too many properties, there are other financing options available to you.
 Your first option is a commercial loan, which uses different, and potentially more flexible, qualification guidelines than a conventional mortgage.

 For example, many commercial lenders finance larger investment properties and may also work with borrowers who own multiple properties.
 Examples of commercial lenders that are active in this area include regional and national banks as well as some credit unions.

 Your other option is to work with a lender that offers portfolio loans.
 Lenders keep these loans on their books instead of selling them which means they are not subject to the conventional mortgage guidelines outlined above.

-You may also want to try our FREEandCLEAR Lender Directory, which is in beta but allows you to search for lenders by state, lender type and loan program.
-For example, you can search for banks in your state that offer non-owner occupied mortgages or portfolio loans.
+You can use the FREEandCLEAR Lender Directory to search over 3,900 lenders by type and loan program.
+For example, you can find banks in your area that offer portfolio loans.